imSarthakGautam/Food_Delivery_App-BE/README.md

 ```
 It configures the DEBUG environment variable to output logs for the development environment in a specific format.

+Similarly, to Setup development environment in Powershell

 ```powershell
 $env:DEBUG='development:*'
 Remove-Item Env:DEBUG
 ```

-Setup development environment in Powershell
+6. Install the ejs file after setting up view engine as ejs.

 ## Tech-Stack and Packages